jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 and in amateur ones.
 You know how it goes.
 You start your project coding with a few reasonable assumptions, and you get a nice proof of concept working.
-Then you realize your proof of concept became the actual thing, so you try (in vain) to "tidy up things".
+Then you realize your proof of concept became the actual thing, so you try (in vain) to "tidy things up".
 But it works, and well, so you move on.

-A few thousand kilometres down the road (because metric!) you look back in horror at your code.
+A few thousand kilometres down the road (because metric!), you look back in horror at your code.
 It's awful, you've got tons of features nobody uses, features that require a lot of code and support.

 You also realize you've engineered the whole thing wrong.
 The assumptions that seemed reasonable at the time turned out to be untrue after some real-world experience.
-Or maybe they were true, but no longer.
+Or maybe they were true, but not anymore.
 Whatever the case, you realize your whole software architecture no longer fits the problem.

-You also notice the quality of the code degraded considerably.
+Finally, you notice the quality of the code has considerably degraded.
 It's hard to read.
 It's hard to think about it.
-Patches upon patches, some for optimization, some for new features nobody wants, some to fix some obscure bug or worse, some weird stuff to work around someone else's bug you just have to deal with.
+Patches upon patches, some for optimization, some for new features nobody wants, some to fix some obscure bug or worse, some workaround to deal with someone else's bug.
 A million paper cuts made your software hard to read, and hard to maintain.

 And you think to yourself...
 I could do this much better if I rewrote it